hyperledger/aries-rfcs/concepts/0005-didcomm/README.md

 Note that while precedent set by other communities is some motivation, it does not on its own motivate an enhancement proposal here.
-Please also take into consideration that Indy sometimes intentionally diverges from common identity features.
+Please also take into consideration that Aries sometimes intentionally diverges from common identity features.

 ## Unresolved questions